cncf/tag-security/assessments/projects/operator-framework/self-assessment.md

 - **Crossplane** is more of a cloud focused tool, i.e., it manages connecting, consuming and provisioning cloud resources using CRDs and controllers.
 It also provides a package manager and container registry for the installation and distribution of controllers.
 The Github repository for Crossplane is under actively maintained.

+## Recommendations
+Recommendations to the Operator Framework Team.
 ### Threat Modeling With STRIDE

 STRIDE-based threat model outlines potential threats and recommended mitigations for security considerations within  Operator Framework for Kubernetes projects.